The World's First Flourishing Manifesto To Radically Reinvent Work

 Please visit the Global Society for Good Leadership LinkedIn page and hr.leadershipsociety.world for more details, references and further materials.

-PERFORMANCE MANAGEMENT FOR FLOURISHING: AGILE, HUMAN-CENTERED, SOCIAL, TECH-ENABLED BY JON INGHAM
+PERFORMANCE MANAGEMENT FOR FLOURISHING: AGILE, HUMAN-CENTERED, SOCIAL, TECH-ENABLED

 What is new in performance management?
 Performance management has undergone a remarkable transformation in recent decades, with innovative organizations leading the way in redefining its principles and practices.